WeiZ-cqu/PixelSeg/README.md

 This code reproduces Table 1, Table 3, Figures 5-6, Figures 8-10 in the paper

-This code is the original version I experimented with.
-So I plan to reorganise the code this month to make it more readable -- 04.20.2023

 # update -- 04.20.2023
 we add a pretrained checkpoint for LIDC-IDRI dataset (all annotations for training)